-There's much of it because you can find a whole universe of websites that sell plants and seeds and provide good quality information about the plant and its care.
-To mention a few, the Royal Horticultural Society in UK, Thompson & Morgan, Andre Briant, and of course, the USDA Plant Database.
+There’s much of it because you can find a whole universe of websites that sell plants and seeds and provide good quality information about the plant and its care.
+To mention a few, the UK Royal Horticultural Society, Thompson & Morgan, Andre Briant, and of course, the USDA Plant Database.

 I searched for plant variety information—how and when precisely do you sow, plant, care, and harvest, and specifications such as space, moisture, soil, sun requirements, and so on.
 I couldn’t find any consistent database with an API that provides all that.